aten2001/gt_isye6501/hw12/README.md

 for each of the three sections you can predict how much they are likely to owe the company by creating three distinct regression models.
 Potentially more scientific would be to use software to create a decision tree on the logistic model output along with the other data collected and create a regression model at each node or leaf.
-For the leaves that corespond with customers of a lower confidence level we would add a penalty or subtract away expected money owed to emphesize this point.
-This may happen already with some of the predictions come through as 0 since they are likely to pay back the company, it's hard to tell without actually creatng the models.
+For the leaves that correspond with customers of a lower confidence level we would add a penalty or subtract away expected money owed to emphasize this point.
+This may happen already with some of the predictions come through as 0 since they are likely to pay back the company, it's hard to tell without actually creating the models.
 A single decision tree is still easily explainable to a general listener, however depending on the sample size we may end up overfitting the data.
 We have now cut the data down many times, and not many people default in the first place.
 One would have to check at this point using a test and validation set or cross-validation to make sure.
 #### Step 3
   - **Given:** Projected costs and locations of customers
-  - use Density Based Clustering (DBSCAN)
+  - **use:** Density Based Clustering (DBSCAN)
-  - to identify areas or clusters that can be shut down together or by a single employee  to save the company the most money at once.
+  - **to:** identify areas or clusters that can be shut down together or by a single employee  to save the company the most money at once.

 _May be illegal to cluster on location because it can be linked to ethnicity and religion._